WhoisFreaks/wf-Ebook/README.md

 Just go to the live tool, enter your required domain, and unlock the visibility of registrar, registrant, technical, admin contacts, and much more information to perform a deeper analysis.

-Curious about analyzing a large number of domains?
-Will this take a lot of time?
-Welcome to WhoisFreaks!
+**Curious about analyzing a large number of domains?** Will this take a lot of time?
 We also offer bulk live lookup, where you can enter more than one domain.
+This will help you in analyzing multiple domains at once, saving your precious time.

 [***Try bulk WHOIS lookup tools.***](https://whoisfreaks.com/tools/whois/bulk/lookup)